Abarlo/Give-Me-The-Deets/README.md

 nano ~/.node-gyp/YOUR_INSTALLED_VERSION/include/node/common.gypi
 ```

 Search for the first occurrence of `"android"`, and replace `'-fPIE'` with `'-fPIC'` for both `'cflags'` and `'ldflags'`.
 Remove the `-pie` flag from `'ldflags'` as well.
 Search for the second occurrence of `"android"` and repeat the steps above.
-Save the file, and be sure to `cd` back into the vue-template directory if necessary.
+Save the file, and be sure to `cd` back into the Totem directory if necessary.

 You may now proceed to **Project Setup**.